List of Mumbai Suburban Railway stations

 This is a List of stations of the Mumbai Suburban Railway, a suburban rail system serving the Mumbai Metropolitan Region in Maharashtra, India.
-The Mumbai Suburban Railway was opened on 16 April 1853.
 The system is operated by Western Railway and Central Railway.
+Modeled on the London Underground system, the Mumbai Suburban Railway first opened in 1853, making it the first suburban railway system in India.

 Each route contains "slow" and "fast" tracks.
 "Slow" tracks are dedicated tracks for suburban trains, while "fast" tracks are shared with long-distance trains operated by Indian Railways.
 Some railway stations on the network serve both suburban as well as long-distance trains.

 The Mumbai Suburban Railway comprises a major 7 lines – Western Line, Central Line, Harbour Line, Trans-Harbour Line, Port Line, Vasai Road–Roha Line and Panvel-Karjat Line.
 Each of these corridors may consist of additional lines that may intersect with each other.
-The system uses rolling stock of broad gauge and consists of completely at-grade lines.
+The system uses rolling stock of broad gauge.
 The railway system is open from 4 AM to 1 AM and has an average daily ridership of 8 million commuters.